aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

     From **AWS Console**:
     1. Sign in to the AWS Management Console, and open the Amazon Neptune console at https://console.aws.amazon.com/neptune/home
     2. In the navigation pane on the left, choose Notebooks.
-    3. Select the notebook which is deployed by the `deploy-script.sh` CloudFormation
+    3. Select the notebook deployed by the `deploy-script.sh` CloudFormation
-    4. Choose Open Jupyter
+    4. Choose Action -> Open Jupyter

     From URL in **CloudFormation** stack:
     1. Sign in to the AWS Management Console, and open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation/
     2. In the navigation pane on the left, choose Stacks.
     3. Select the stack `mfg-dt-neptune`
-    4. In the pane on the right, select **Outputs** tab
+    4. In the right pane, select **Outputs** tab
     5. Find `NeptuneSagemakerNotebook` Key to find the URL of the Neptune Sagemaker Notebook.
     (e.g. https://aws-neptune-notebook-for-neptunedbcluster-xxxxxxxx.notebook.us-east-1.sagemaker.aws/)